Support a Student

 If you are interested in sponsoring, please complete the Sponsor Application Form.

-The Young Professionals Network (YPN) is a group of young professionals from the NY/NJ area who provide support to the Student/Partner Alliance by mentoring students and organizing casual, fun social events.
+The S/PA Professionals Network (SPN) is a group of young professionals from the NY/NJ area who provide support to the Student/Partner Alliance by mentoring students and organizing casual, fun social events.
 The events are an opportunity for young professionals to socialize, network, and support a great cause in the process.
-YPN also serves as an opportunity for current mentors to introduce S/PA to potential new mentors, while sharing the great story of S/PA and its students.
+SPN also serves as an opportunity for current mentors to introduce S/PA to potential new mentors, while sharing the great story of S/PA and its students.

 Support Reitz Events